nens/threedi-docs/source/i_analyzing_results.rst

 Load 3Di model and results
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A model schematisation can be loaded by clicking the database icon with the blue plus-sign in the 3Di Toolbox in the toolbar.
+A schematisation can be loaded by clicking the database icon with the blue plus-sign in the 3Di Toolbox in the toolbar (|addresults|).
 A new window will be opened.

 1) Under 'Model' you need to load the Sqlite containing your model In case you are loading you model schemetisation for checking and editing your Sqlite, step 2 is not necessary.